sound-eng/system-eye/README.md

 ## Tips

-System-eye measures the Transfer Function of the system under test by means of comparison of reference signal and signal produced by sending the reference through system under test.
+System-eye measures the Transfer Function of the system under test by means of comparison: it cpmpares reference signal and signal produced by sending the reference through system under test, in frequency domain.

 ### Audio Input connection